prismspecs/money-as-medium/readme.md

   + This can range from being purely aesthetic to acting as an intervention.
   + You must put your work into circulation and document the creation and dispersal.
   + In creating your currency, ask yourself: "How will people encounter this?
 How do I want them to feel when they do?"
+  + Returning to the Hito Steyerl text, you might also reconsider what can be understood as money, which gives you a wide field as the artist for this project.

 + Classcoin (10%)
   + Students must successfully mine X number of Classcoin to receive a passing grade on the project.